Crockpot Candy

 How to Store

-One great thing about crockpot candy is that it will last for several weeks in the refrigerator and just slightly less time at room temperature.
-Allow the candy to set fully, then transfer it to an airtight container to store.
-I think these clusters make a great gift!
+One great thing about crockpot candy is that it will last for several weeks in the refrigerator and just slightly less time at room temperature (away from heat or moisture.)
+Allow the candy to set fully, then transfer it to an airtight container to store, with parchment paper in between layers, if necessary.

 What to Serve With Crockpot Candy